Welcome to SFAC

 c) If a child can't live with birth family or relatives then use substitute carers - we call it foster care

 We believe that every child matters in every country.
-Orphaned & abandoned children need and have the right to experience family life during their childhood, rather than the loneliness and isolation of an institution, residential care or life on the streets
+Poverty should never be a good enough reason for children to be separated from their families.
+Orphaned & abandoned children need and have the same right as all children to experience family life during their childhood, rather than the loneliness and isolation of an institution, residential care or life on the streets

 - Provide on site professional social work training and consultancy to children's projects